dayvsonlsantos/e-angular/angular_02/Notes.md

     <div class = "app-server"></div>

 But, anyway, ID does not work on Angular, neither pseudo selectors as hover for example.
 And usually, we use the component way: selector: 'app-server'

+## Databinding

+It's the communication between your component and the template (what users sees);

+Square Brackets [] -> Indicates to angular that you're using property binding.
+That we want to dynamically bind some property.

+## Passing and Using Data with Event Binding

+$event -> It's king of a reserved variable name, you can use in the template when using event binding.
+Because, it gives us access to the event data.